Timing belt wear and damage

 2. Remove the cylinder head cover.

-3. Remove spark plugs from all cylinders.
+3. Remove the spark plugs from all cylinders.

 4. Loosen the water pump pulley bolt.
 Remove the power steering pump and air conditioning compressor drive belt and the alternator drive belt.
 Remove the water pump pulley.